Niagara Falls wine country to Toronto road trip

 Yorkville

-Once a bohemian hub, this neighbourhood is now known for its high-end retail shopping and some of Toronto’s finest eateries and restaurants, such as SassafrazBuca Osteria & Bar and Alobar.
+Once a bohemian hub, this neighborhood is now known for its high-end retail shopping and some of Toronto’s finest eateries and restaurants, such as SassafrazBuca Osteria & Bar and Alobar.
 Modern and upscale, the menu at W Hotel reflects Toronto’s multicultural culinary scene.

 Location: Yorkville, Toronto